matloff/TidyverseSkeptic/README.md

 But I would submit that the Tidy version is harder to learn than the base-R one.

-That first call to **map()** in the Tidy version is tricky to get right, quite contrary to the Tidyers' claim that Tidy syntax is intuitive.
+That first call to **map()** in the Tidy version, with the extra tilde symbol, is certainly NOT intuitive, a putative major selling point of Tidy.

+And Tidy, in its obsession to avoid R's standard '$' symbol, is hiding the fact that **summary()** yields an S3 object with comoonent **r.squared**.
+The hapless students would rightly ask, "Where did that 'r.squared' come from?"
+How can this be good pedagogy?

 Much more concerning, though, is the third 'map' call.
 Here we have a *variant* of **map()**, namely **map_dbl()**.
 This is an illustration